-Public Relations Ethics and Law

-Prerequisites: admission to the MA(PR), MPR or permission of the instructor.
+Public Relations Ethics and Law 0.5 unit Prerequisites: admission to the MA(PR), MPR or permission

 An examination of ethical problems in Public Relations and ethical frameworks for Public Relations.
 This courses addresses the regulatory and statutory laws that relate to Public Relations practice including copyright, libel, privilege, trademark, contracts, corporate governance and privacy.